taskie/ose/README.md

-# osplus
+# ose

-additional utilities for "os", "io" and "io/ioutil" packages.
+A pound of sugar to use os, io and ioutil.

-## license
+## License

 Apache License 2.0